Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Heating and ventilation

-Uneven temperatures, noisy operation, old equipment, and bathroom fans that do not vent well.
+Uneven temperatures, noisy operation, aging equipment, and bathroom fans that do not vent externally.

 Decks and safety

-Loose railings, soft wood, improper support, and stairs that feel unstable or steep.
+Loose railings, soft wood, improper support, and stairs that feel unstable.

-A strong inspection is interactive.
-These questions help you turn the report into an action plan.
+A well-run inspection is typically interactive.
+These are questions that commonly help turn a report into a clearer action plan.

 01

-Ask the inspector to rank them by safety, water risk, and likely cost.
+Many inspectors are willing to rank findings by safety risk, water risk, and likely cost.

 02